thomasjwebb/Bitwig-ArturiaBeatstep/README.md

 # Arturia Beatstep Control script for Bitwig

+**This is a modification to allow multiple channels.
+Hopefully, improvements to Bitwig make this modification no longer necessary**

 In this package are two different control scripts, named BeatStep-MidiMapping and BeatStep-NoteInput.
 Both scripts use an overlay in bitwig to show the values of the mapped knobs.
 You can turn this of in the corresponding